 DNA sculpture in Botanic Gardens

 After the war he had a number of different positions, married Annemarie (Anny) Bertel in 1920, before he was offered the chair in Theoretical Physics at the University of Zürich in 1921.
 He stayed there for six years, probably the most productive time in his career, before being offered the post of Max Planck’s replacement at the prestigious University of Berlin.
 And it was during his time in Zürich that he became interested in wave mechanics after reading a paper by Albert Einstein.
-Thinking about how to explain the movement of an electron as a wave his 1926 paper provided a theoretical basis for the atomic model, and he was awarded the Nobel Prize for Physics in 1933.
+Thinking about how to explain the movement of an electron as a wave his 1926 paper provided a theoretical basis for the atomic model.
+His groundbreaking work is hailed as a masterpiece, and one of the greatest accomplishments ever in in science.
+It subsequently led to new insights into quantum mechanics and other areas of chemistry.
+In 1933 both he and Paul Dirac (Cambridge University) were jointly awarded the Nobel Prize for Physics.
+‘Schrodinger’s Cat’ is his famous thought experiment that illustrates the problem of the interpretation of quantum mechanics when applied to everyday objects.

 DIAS – Burlington Road